burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The `consteval` is a modifier of a function only.

-The `consteval` expressions generated an immediate function, which **can only be run in compile time.**
+The `consteval` expressions generated an immediate function, which **can only be run at compile time.**

 If `consteval` function cannot be run during compile time, it leads to a compile-time error.
 Every call to `consteval` generates a constant expression that is executed at compile time.
 The `consteval` function has the same requirements as `constexpr` functions:

 * It has *the potential* to be run at compile time
-* It resolve dependencies at compile time
+* It resolves dependencies at compile time
 * It does not have side effects (pure in the mathematical sense)
 * It does not have `static` or `thread_local` variables inside